 A home gym can be a great convenience year-round; especially during this time of the pandemic when public gyms have been closed for months.
 If you’re someone who regularly hits the gym, why not use that spare room or unfinished basement space to create the ultimate home gym?

 What to Consider for Basement Home Gym Design

 Creating the ultimate basement home gym increases your likelihood of maximizing your workouts.
 But it can be frustrating deciding the best gym setup from the thousands of home gym designs available.
-Putting a home gym in your basement is a great solution to creating a fitness space while maintaining the aesthetic of the rest of your home.
+Remodeling your basement to include a home gym is a great solution to creating a fitness space while maintaining the aesthetic of the rest of your home.